Germany's Seehofer wants tougher checks on Swiss border | The China Post

-He remarks followed Monday’s death at Frankfurt’s main railway station, where a Swiss-resident Eritrean migrant undergoing psychiatric treatment allegedly shoved a boy before a moving train.
-His mother survived being pushed.
+Horst Seehofer’s remarks followed Monday’s death at Frankfurt’s main railway station, where a Swiss-resident Eritrean migrant undergoing psychiatric treatment allegedly shoved a boy and his mother before a moving train.
+The mother was able to roll to safety, but the boy was killed.

 “I will do everything possible to arrange intelligent controls at the border,” Seehofer told Spiegel, referring to Germany’s 347-kilometer (215-mile) boundary with the Swiss alpine republic.